 On October 5, 1998, the Company was named in a civil action filed in the Superior Court of New Jersey.
 This complaint seeks specific performance and other relief in connection with the Company's leased manufacturing facilities, located in Lakewood, New Jersey.
 The Company's lease agreement requires that the Company provide a removal security deposit in the form of cash or a letter of credit.
-The Company and lessor ("plaintiff") have not been able to agree on the amount of such deposit and the plaintiff filed suit asking for specific performance in the amount of \$3.3 million.
-The Company believes that the amount sought by the plaintiff is excessive and not mandated by the terms of the lease.
-However, if the Company is required to post a certificate of deposit of \$3.3 million, this will have a material adverse effect on the company's financial condition.
+The Company and lessor ("plaintiff") have reached a tentative agreement whereby the Company will provide an irrevocable letter of credit in the amount of \$3.3 million for such security deposit in the fourth quarter.